 Aneta serves as a champion for the cause of digital inclusion in every setting she finds herself in.
 She is a former two-time NTEN Digital Inclusion Fellow where she caught the digital inclusion "fever" and has been working to bring attention to this important cause ever since.
-After completing her term with the Fellowship, she began serving as the Program Manager for Connected Churches.
+After completing her term with the Fellowship, she served as the Program Manager for Connected Churches.
 The Connected Churches program is an initiative powered by Google and anchored by the Rainbow PUSH Coalition.
-The program seeks to empower underrepresented communities through the church by making technology accessible in a trusted, proximate, and familiar environment in hopes of bridging the digital divide and driving opportunities for communities underrepresented in technology.
+The program seeks to empower underrepresented communities through the church by making technology training accessible in a trusted, proximate, and familiar environment in hopes of bridging the digital divide.
 Aneta coordinated digital literacy programming in 22 churches in six cities across the country.

-In 2020, Aneta will continue to serve a Digital Inclusion Specialist and independent contractor for the Rainbow PUSH Coalition and the Connected Churches initiative.
-Aneta is an Atlanta, GA native.
+Aneta continues to serve as a Digital Inclusion Specialist and professional consultant for the Rainbow PUSH Coalition and the Connected Churches initiative.
+Aneta is an Atlanta, GA native via her New Orleans (N'awlins) roots.
 She enjoys traveling the country, educating the public about digital inequity and inclusion and being a superior Jedi Master to her Padawan Apprentice - Isaiah and her Jedi youngling - Joya.

 Angela Siefer is the Executive Director of the National Digital Inclusion Alliance.
 Angela has been working in the field we now call digital inclusion since 1997.
 From physically set up computer labs in underserved areas and managing local digital inclusion programs to assisting with the Department of Commerce’s Broadband Adoption Toolkit and testifying before a U.S. Senate Sub-Committee, Angela develops national strategies and solutions from the ground up.
 In 2015, Angela helped found the National Digital Inclusion Alliance, a unified voice for home broadband access, public broadband access, personal devices and local technology training and support programs.
 Government Technology Magazine named Angela one of their Top 25 Doers, Dreams, and Drivers of 2019.